Autodesk Fusion Features | Autodesk Fusion | Autodesk

 A platform for collaboration

-Remove the silos from your traditional design process and utilise a modern collaboration environment regardless of your role.
-Connect your teams and external stakeholders, communicate in real time and centralise project activity.
+Remove the silos from your traditional design process and utilize a modern collaboration environment regardless of your role.
+Connect your teams and external stakeholders, communicate in real-time, and centralize project activity.

 User management